unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/4_usage.md

 #### Chapter 4
 ## Using UCHill
 ***
-This chapter serves as a "TL;DR", providing some practical examples / guidelines to those readers feeling disinclined to read the more detailed [chapter 3](./3_functionality_details.md) in its entirety.
+This chapter serves as a "TL;DR"—or cheat sheet, if you will—providing some practical examples / guidelines to those readers feeling disinclined to read the more detailed [chapter 3](./3_functionality_details.md) in its entirety.

 #### 4.1&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Cooling the vehicle